Certificate of Graduate Study in Mental Health Rehabilitation Technician/Community (MHRT/C)

 The MHRT/community certificate program is offered through the Counseling program and is especially suited for practitioners who work in the mental health system and desire training in psychosocial rehabilitation, and persons with prior graduate training who need flexible coursework to update their skills and knowledge in the psychosocial rehabilitation approach.
 This certificate meets all new competencies for the MHRT-C that were implemented in 2019.

-The five-course program described below leads to the MHRT/community certificate and can also lead to the new state employment specialist certificate.
+The five-course (15 credits) program described below leads to the MHRT/community certificate and can also lead to the new state employment specialist certificate.

 HCE 510 Introduction to Rehabilitation Counseling and Services